mrkaleArduinoLib/gbj_appthermo_ds/README.md

 <a id="library"></a>

 # gbj\_appthermo_ds
 This is an application library, which is used usually as a project library for particular PlatformIO project.
-The library utilizes all active temperature sensors `DS18B20` on one-wire bus for measuring the ambient temperature.
+It encapsulates the functionality of `DS18B20 temperature sensors`.
+The encapsulation provides following advantages:

+* Functionality is hidden from the main sketch.
+* The library follows the principle `separation of concern`.
+* The library is reusable for various projects without need to code temperature measurement management.
+* Update in library is valid for all involved projects.
-* Library specifies (inherits from) the system `gbj_appbase` library.
+* It specifies (inherits from) the parent application library `gbj_appbase`.
-* It utilizes error handling from the parent class.
+* It utilizes funcionality and error handling from the parent class.

+## Fundamental functionality
-* It averages temperatures from all sensors.
+* The library averages temperatures from all active sensors on one-wire bus.
 * It creates internal cache with identifiers and recent temperatures of all active temperature sensors on the one-wire bus.
+* The library utilizes internal timer for periodical temperature measurement.

+<a id="internals"></a>

+## Internal parameters
+Internal parameter is hard-coded in the library as enumerations and has neither setter nor getter associated.

+* **Temperature measurement period** (1000 ms): It is a default time period for temperature measurement.

 <a id="dependency"></a>

 ## Dependency
 * **gbj\_appbase**: Parent library for all application libraries loaded from the file `gbj_appbase.h`.
-* **gbj\_timer**: Library for executing internal timer within an instance object loaded from the file `gbj_timer.h`.
 * **gbj\_serial\_debug**: Auxilliary library for debug serial output loaded from the file `gbj_serial_debug.h`.
 It enables to exclude serial outputs from final compilation.
+* **gbj\_timer**: Library for executing internal timer within an instance object loaded from the file `gbj_timer.h`.
 * **gbj\_ds18b20**: Library for processing temperature sensors `DS18B20` loaded from the file `gbj_ds18b20.h`.

 #### Arduino platform